Hi Friends! Last Monday I shared Elena's story of her infertility journey and today I have Amber. You may remember me talking about her on

 "Good new is, you got pregnant.
 We can do this again."

 I clung to that statement.
 I didn't cry.
-I walked out of the office numb and in awe of seeing my baby, alive with a heartbeat, but was told it won't last long.
+I walked out of the office numb and in awe of seeing my baby, alive with a heartbeat, but was told

 How is this happening?